-- A personal computer sells in a minimally useful configuration for less than \$15,000. - It is capable of operating in a standalone mode, but may also operate in a network. - The configuration includes a CPU with memory, a display unit, a printer and some external storage.
-The external storage is used in a business environment as an aid in performing one's job. - Systems used in process control, process automation, dedicated word processing or dedicated data entry, are not considered personal computers. - According to INPUT's research, there are now 85,000 personal computers in use in large companies.
-This number is expected to increase by a factor of seven by 1985. - INPUT's multiclient study, Personal Computers In Large Companies, investigated the extent of use of personal computers in a number of corporate departments. - Taking marketing departments as an example, personal computers are now being used for an extraordinarily wide variety of applications, as shown in Exhibit III-4. - Some of these uses had little to do with marketing! - If personal computers gradually become established without central planning, it will only gradually become apparent that: - Word processors and personal computer systems will have a great many technical features in common so that, with minor modifications, they can be used interchangeably.
+- A personal computer sells in an adequately useful configuration for less than \$10,000. - It is capable of operating in a standalone mode, but may also operate in a network. - The configuration includes a CPU with memory, a display unit, a printer, and some external storage.
+The external storage is used in a business environment as an aid in performing one's job. - Systems used in process control, process automation, dedicated word processing, or dedicated data entry, are not considered personal computers. - According to INPUT's research, there are now over 150,000 personal computers in use in large companies in the U.S. This number is expected to increase by a factor of five by 1985. - INPUT's multiclient study, Personal Computers in Large Companies, investigated the extent of use of personal computers in a number of corporate departments. - Taking marketing departments as an example, personal computers are now being used for an extraordinarily wide variety of applications, as shown in Exhibit III-4. - Some of these uses had little to do with marketing! - If personal computers gradually become established without central planning, it will only gradually become apparent that: - Word processors and personal computer systems will have a great many technical features in common so that, with minor modifications, they can be used interchangeably.